 vivo correlation was pretty lousy.
 I mean, to take an example that just is easily understood, Salmonella typhosa is sensitive to any number of drugs.
 I mean, you get a nice big zone of inhibition around it.
-But, I mean, if you don't use chloramphenicol, in those days, two great teachers if you get one or in a lifetime, and he was one.
+But, I mean, if you don't use chloramphenicol, in those days, you're never going to cure the typhoid.
+So that's an example-there were many others.